tamari92/kf2-tournament/rules.md

 ### 8.6 - Perks
 #### 8.6.1 - Perk Levels
-All player Perks will be forced to Level 25.
+All player Perks will be temporarily forced to Level 25 using serverside modifications.

 #### 8.6.2 - Perk Limits
 There are limits in place on the Perk composition the team can possess at any given time:
-TBD
+- Maximum **ONE of each:** Berserker, Field Medic, Commando, SWAT, Support, Demolitionist, Firebug, Survivalist
+- Maximum **TWO of each:** Sharpshooter, Gunslinger
+- Maximum **TWO total** from the group:
+  - Berserker
+  - Demolitionist
+  - Firebug
+  - Survivalist
+- **Field Medic** and **Demolitionist** are mutually exclusive and cannot co-exist in a squad

 These limitations are **strictly** enforced.
 Not adhering to the requirements will result in the team receiving a **zero score** for the match!